peter-leonov/type-predicate-generator/README.md

 1. Expects `strict: true`, otherwise every type is nullable which defends the purpose.

 1. Avoid trivial aliases like `type X = Y` as TypeScript erases the information about that `X` is an alias to `Y` and they effectively become the same type.
 This produces duplicate code for `X` where it would be just a shared predicate function like `const isX = isY` or `function isX(…) { return isY() }`.
 It is possible to fix by considering AST nodes in addition to symbols and type objects, but it's not a common use case, so for now not handled properly.

+1. Does not generate tests for recursive types.
+It's still possible to do, but a bit cumbersome to implement robustly.
+The main challenge is to teach Combinator to produce a safe valid sentinel value that terminates the recursion.
+This again should be done at the type level, not the Combinator itself therefor requiring to hack deeper into TS type system internals.

 ## Prior art